dale-c-anderson/workstation/README.md

 ## Assumptions

-I have a brand-new Ubuntu flavored OS, with absolute stock defaults.
+You have a brand-new Ubuntu flavored OS, with absolute stock defaults.

 ## How to use it